 In the Console app on your Mac, in the Devices list on the left, select the device you want to view log messages for (such as your Mac, iPhone, iPad, Apple Watch, or Apple TV).
 If you don’t see the Devices list, click the Sidebar button in the Favorites bar.

-The log messages for the device appear in the window to the right.
+The log messages for the device appear in the window.

-The type of log message is indicated by a colored dot in the Type column:
+The type of log message is indicated by a dot in the Type column:

 Dark gray: Debug log messages